 Currently unknown representatives of the medical school and UPMC wrote to the JAHA insisting that it withdraw Wang’s article.
 They alleged that the paper contained misquotations – errors that the journal evidently missed during its peer review process.
 The JAHA promptly withdrew Wang’s article and apologized for publishing it.
 The journal later published a follow-up editorial alleging that Wang’s paper “misrepresented facts in its efforts to argue against affirmative action.”

-CIR has brought a lawsuit in the U.S. District Court for the Western District of Pennsylvania.
+CIR and Goldstein Law Partners LLC have brought a lawsuit in the U.S. District Court for the Western District of Pennsylvania.
 The University of Pittsburgh has violated Wang’s right to free speech by removing him from his position as program director and forbidding him from contacting medical students in response to his academic article.
 Additionally, the JAHA, University of Pittsburgh, and several administrators have libeled Wang by falsely accusing him of substandard scholarship and academic dishonesty.

 You can read Wang’s article here.